 Anthony Joshua v Tyson Fury: Head To Head Stats & Betting Offers

 When it comes to the world of heavyweight boxing, few fights have been as eagerly anticipated in the modern era as the upcoming one between Tyson Fury and Anthony Joshua.
 The pair have been dancing around each other for some time, with various excuses for the fight being postponed coming to the fore.
 Now both men have signed a contract for two fights, meaning that we’ll definitely get to witness the much-anticipated battle.
+The first fight is set to take place in Saudi Arabia on 14th August.

 When AJ beat Kubrat Pulev at Wembley at the end of last year, he became the IBF, WBA and WBO champion.
 The Gypsy King, meanwhile, defeated Deontay Wilder for the WBC title, meaning that a fight between the pair has the potential to unify all of the titles and is therefore arguably the biggest fight in the history of British boxing.